Ryan5453/demucs/README.md

 # 🎛️ demucs-inference

 Demucs is a state-of-the-art music source separation model capable of separating drums, bass, and vocals from the rest of the accompaniment.
 This is a fork of the [author](https://github.com/adefossez)'s [fork](https://github.com/adefossez/demucs) of the [original Demucs repository](https://github.com/facebookresearch/demucs).
-This fork is a infrence-only version, updated to use the latest versions of PyTorch and TorchAudio.
+It has been updated to use modern versions of Python, PyTorch, and TorchCodec.

 ## Installation

-The reccomended way to install demucs-inference is to use UV, an alternative Python package manager.
+The recommended way to install demucs-inference is to use UV, an alternative Python package manager.

 ### Installing UV